 Trouble gripping objects with the hand(s)

 Burning or tingling in the fingers, especially the thumb and the index and middle fingers

-The symptoms of carpal tunnel syndrome may resemble other conditions such as tendonitis, bursitis, or rheumatoid arthritis.
-Always consult your doctor for a diagnosis.
+The symptoms of carpal tunnel syndrome may look like other conditions such as tendonitis, bursitis, or rheumatoid arthritis.
+Always see your healthcare provider for a diagnosis.

 Treatment may include:

 Splinting of the hand (to help prevent wrist movement and decrease the compression of the nerves inside the tunnel)

 Oral or injected (into the carpal tunnel space) anti-inflammatory medicines (to reduce the swelling)